imsky/PocketEuler/README.md

 Problem 98
 ==========

 By replacing each of the letters in the word CARE with 1, 2, 9, and 6 respectively, we form a square number: 1296 = 36^2.
 What is remarkable is that, by using the same digital substitutions, the anagram, RACE, also forms a square number: 9216 = 96^2.
 We shall call CARE (and RACE) a square anagram word pair and specify further that leading zeroes are not permitted, neither may a different letter have the same digital value as another letter.

-   Using [1]words.txt, a 16K text file containing nearly two-thousand common English words, find all the square anagram word pairs (a palindromic word is NOT considered to be an anagram of itself).
+Using [words.txt](files/words.txt), a 16K text file containing nearly two-thousand common English words, find all the square anagram word pairs (a palindromic word is NOT considered to be an anagram of itself).

 What is the largest square number formed by any member of such a pair?

 NOTE: All anagrams formed must be contained in the given text file.

-   Visible links
-   1. words.txt
 Answer: 36b3b5f54143786b7ab2ebb6bcd06e75

 Problem 99